abcarroll/abcarroll/parse-and-lex/php.md

 - [doctrine/lexer](https://github.com/doctrine/lexer) - What powers the DQL parser in Doctrine
 - [ftdebugger/jungle](https://github.com/ftdebugger/jungle) - No updates in 10 years now, but a very good implementation of a PHP SLR parser generator, just needs some modernization.
+- [botchris/slr-phparser](https://github.com/botchris/slr-phparser) - A much more simple LR(1) parser generator for php.
+The grammar is written in PHP syntax itself, using callbacks for the actions.
+Very clear code of how transition tables work for LR(1) and LR(0), but not written in modern PHP.

 ## nikic